 TECH INFO

 To the RIGHT sample comparison tests between NEGATIVE developed film to dr5-processed film.
 The film is KODAK-TXP.
-The negative developed film was processed in CLAYTON F76 1:14 **
+The negative developed film was processed in CLAYTON F76 1:14 - 1:14 neg development will produce the best possible grain in a negative.

 Only by exception does a "real" B&W film not reverse.
 Reversing a B&W film more or less reveals the "meat & potato's" of that particular film.
 It's simple, the better made the film is the better it will reverse.
 Films designed for negative use like; FUJI ACROS or COPEX do not reverse well or at all. dr5 is a universal reversing process and will reverse any B&W film that will lend itself to be reversed.

-For B&W film there are about 4 basic sound chemical procedures that will produce results and the key differences are the bleach and procedure.
+For B&W film there are about 4 basic sound chemical procedures that will produce results and the key differences are bleach and procedure.
 We will for-go the TMAX style kits and the E6 style reversal-bath procedures.
 These are not optimal for B&W. This leaves us with SCALA and DR5 TYPE reversal processing.
 The SCALA process uses a LIGHT-reversal procedure.
 We feel this is the wrong approach to reversing B&W film. dr5's whole package is what sets it apart from all other B&W reversal processes, procedure, recipe & chemical reverse.

 dr5's uniqueness is not just that it produces a positive out of 25+ film types, it is the EXTREME quality the process produces, 4-5 times over the negative counterpart, in every regard; SHARPNESS, TONAL-RANGE, GRAIN, Reciprocity-FAILURE, etc...
 The reasons to use the process are clear if you are continuing to use film in this digital age.